Semi-supervised Salient Object Detection with Effective Confidence Estimation: Experimental Results

-\textbf{Alternative deterministic semi-supervised solutions:} The $\Pi$ Model \cite{pi_model} and the Mean Teacher (MT) \cite{mean_teacher} are two important semi-supervised learning techniques.
+\textbf{Alternative deterministic semi-supervised solutions:} Semi-Supervised Learning (SSL) addresses the annotation shortage by incorporating a large amount of unlabeled data in training a classifier.
+It has been extensively studied for classification tasks with many works focusing on consistency based \cite{ladder_network,pi_model,temporal_ensemble,mean_teacher,virtual_adversarial_training,unsupervised_data_augmentation} and pseudo-label based \cite{co-training,pseudo_label,noisy_student,S4L,EnAET} techniques (see Fig.~\ref{fig:semi_supervised_learning_methods}).
+Both of these methods initiate the training on the labeled data and differ on the unlabeled part.
+Consistency based methods constrain the model to produce similar predictions for unlabeled training samples under different data augmentation schemes.
+Popular data augmentation techniques include rotation, flipping, scaling, translation, cropping, colour jittering, etc. The pseudo-label based methods usually perform semi-supervised learning following a three-step learning approach, including 1) training with the labeled set; 2) generating pseudo labels for the unlabeled set; 3) training further using the unlabeled set with the corresponding pseudo labels.
 We re-implement them with our generator model for the semi-supervised SOD task.

-The \enquote{$\Pi$ Model*} enforces consistent predictions under different data augmentations, \eg~scaling, flipping and rotation.
+\textit{$\Pi$ model \cite{pi_model} for semi-supervised SOD:} The \enquote{$\Pi$ Model*} enforces consistent predictions under different data augmentations, e.g., scaling, flipping and rotation.
+To adapt it for our semi-supervised task, we adopt a typical U-Net structure with a ResNet50 encoder and the decoder of MiDaS \cite{MiDaS}.
+To enforce consistent predictions, each training image is forward propagated twice through the network under different combinations of scaling, rotation and flipping.
+The training is single-phase, involving both labeled and unlabeled images.
+The total loss is defined as $\mathcal{L} = \mathcal{L}_{sup} + \mathcal{L}_{con}$, where $\mathcal{L}_{sup}$ is a binary cross-entropy loss on the labeled data and $\mathcal{L}_{con}$ is an L2 loss applied to both labeled and unlabeled data.

+\textit{Mean Teacher (MT) for semi-supervised SOD:} MT \cite{mean_teacher} has a teacher model and a student model, each adopting a U-Net structure with a ResNet encoder and the decoder of MiDaS \cite{MiDaS}.
+The teacher model adopts the moving average of the weight of the student model as defined in:

+where $T$ and $S$ indicate the teacher and the student model, $t$ denotes the current training epoch and $\alpha$ is a hyperparameter that we empirically set to 0.95.
+Consistency is enforced between predictions of the teacher and the student model for each input image.

 The performance of these models trained with the 1/16 data split ratio are presented in Tab.~\ref{tab:comparison_with_alternative_semi-supervised_SOD_solutions}.
-Here, \enquote{Base*} model is a saliency prediction network similar to our Saliency Generator $g_{\beta}$ without the latent variable and energy-based model.
-Full implementation details are provided in the supplementary materials. \enquote{$\Pi$ Model*} does not show much improvement over the \enquote{Base*} model. \enquote{MT*} is a more sophisticated semi-supervised learning model for classification.
+Here, \enquote{Base*} model is a saliency prediction network same as \enquote{Base} in Tab.~\ref{tab:different_labeled_set_splits}. \enquote{$\Pi$ Model*} does not show much improvement over the \enquote{Base*} model. \enquote{MT*} is a more sophisticated semi-supervised learning model for classification.
 The results show its efficacy in semi-supervised SOD, achieving consistent improvements over the \enquote{Base*} model.
-However, our model still outperforms \enquote{MT*} on all testing datasets by a large margin.
+However, our model still outperforms \enquote{MT*} on all testing datasets.